raimu/kephas/Application-Services.md

 > Consuming an application service implies using its contract and never its implementation.

 ## Aims of application services design
+* Support metadata
-* Declare the application service
+* Declare the expected behavior at the service contract level, not at the implementation level
+* Possibility to override a service implementation in a declarative way
+* Possibility to prioritize the service implementations where a collection of them should be used